minkphp/docs/en/index.rst

   only one browser type (Chromium), also it's still slower than Goutte and requires node.js and npm to be installed on the system.

+.. versionadded:: 1.2

+* ``SeleniumDriver`` - provides a bridge for famous `Selenium <http://seleniumhq.org/>`_ tool.
+If you just love Selenium - you can now use it right out of the box in your Behat/Mink test suites.

 GoutteDriver
 ~~~~~~~~~~~~